This railway walk is part of a cycleway and is very easy walking under foot. The route offers some superb views over open countryside towards the sea.

 Including the bus trip the walk took us 2.5 hours at a leisurely stroll.
 A pair of stout shoes or walking trainers are all that is required for this walk.

-If you would like more information about weekly, midweek or short breaks at Sandcastle Cottage then click on this link
+If you would like more information about weekly breaks at Sandcastle Cottage then click on this link

 If you would like to book with us then click on the book now button below